loginom/admin-guide-l10n/data-en/adapter/config/parameters.md

 // "The request file source name" and "The resulting name of the request file", correspondingly.
 ```

 * **The response file source name**, **The resulting name of the response file**, **The response processing command** — these parameters are used to assign the OS command of the service response text processing.
-The parameters application is similar to the request processing command and it is described in the section [Configuration of the client role of the external services](./tuning-principles.md#nastroyka-roli-klienta-vneshnikh-servisov).
+The parameters application is similar to the request processing command and it is described in the following section: [Configuration of the client role of the external services](./tuning-principles.md#nastroyka-roli-klienta-vneshnikh-servisov).
 The command example:

 ```
 "C:\Program Files\7-Zip\7z" e "%inputFile%" -so > "%outputFile%"